itssoothsayer/Sudoku_Solver/README.md

 - Prerequisites
 1. Clone this repository to your local machine (if you haven't already): git clone hgit clone https://github.com/itssoothsayer/Sudoku_Solver.git
-2. Run the Sudoku Solver.
+2. Run the sudokuUi.java file.
 The Sudoku Solver application will launch, allowing you to input your Sudoku puzzle and solve it.

 ### Demo
 - Click on the number you want to fill and then click to the desired cell to fill.
 To check if you placed the correct number click on Check Moves.